 Ingoldisthorpe is a village between Snettisham and Dersingham in the borough of Kings Lynn and West Norfolk.
 Located to the north of the Sandringham Estate, the village forms part of a string of coastal settlements stretching from Kings Lynn in the south to Hunstanton in the north, on the edge of The Wash.

 A collaboration with Custom-Build enabler LivedIn, Project Orange was commissioned to design a scheme for 12 homes around an existing pond on a green field site on the edge of the village.
 The principle of development of the site was established through a planning appeal and so the detailed proposals were to form the substance of a reserved matters planning application.

-Landscaping, by Area Landscape, reinforces local ecology through the planting of native pines, grasses and gorse and marginals around the pond.
+Landscaping, by Area Landscape, reinforces local ecology through the planting of native pines, grasses and gorse, and marginals around the pond.

-Elevations combine a palette of locally distinctive Carrstone with soft red brick, natural larch or black stained batten on board cladding and red or black pantiles to roofs.
-These can be combined in a variety of ways in accordance with the principles established in a design code.
-This allows buyers to customise the elevations both in terms of materials and fenestration.
+Elevations combine a palette of locally distinctive carrstone with soft red brick, natural larch or black stained batten on board cladding, and red or black pantiles to roofs.
+These are combined in a variety of ways, allowing buyers to customise the look of their home.